 The iPhone SE starts at $399 for a 64GB version.
 Double the storage to 128GB and you'll pay $449.
 The 256GB model costs $549.
 Even with new iPhone models out, Apple has held the price on the iPhone SE — only the iPhone XR ($499) and iPhone 11 ($599) have seen price cuts.

 The iPhone SE costs less than what Apple charged for the iPhone 7 when that phone debuted at in 2016.
 Back then, the iPhone 7 started at $649, though obviously the price has fallen as newer models have come out.
-These days, you can find an iPhone 7 for less than $200 at discount carriers and retail sites, though in many cases, you'll be picking up a refurbished model.
+These days, you can find an iPhone 7 for around $200 at discount carriers and retail sites, though in many cases, you'll be picking up a refurbished model.

 iPhone SE 2020 vs. iPhone 7: Design and display